-Protocol is user selectable by grounding or leaving open pin 6 or pin 7 of the 9 pin D-Subminiature connector, or by selecting protocols via software see §4.5.
+Protocol is user selectable by grounding or leaving open pin S or pin T of the digitizer connector, or by selecting protocols via software see §4.5.

-1.8.1 UPS Aviation Technologies/Garmin AT/IIMorrow Nav.
-Devices.
+1.8.1 UPS AT/Garmin AT/IIMorrow Nav.
+Devices

-Leaving pin 6 and 7 of the 9 pin connector open results in a protocol compatible with UPS Aviation Technologies' (IIMorrow) Navigation devices.
+Leaving pins S and T of the connector open results in the default protocol compatible with UPS Aviation Technologies' (IlMorrow) Navigation devices.
 The Digitizer will send a seventeen byte message beginning with # AL, then a space followed by five altitude bytes; the letter "T" and the sensor temperature, two checksum bytes and a carriage return.
 (1200bps, 8 data bits, 1 stop bit, no parity).
-The following is an example of the serial message for UPS AT (Garmin AT) (IIMorrow) devices.
+The following is an example of the serial message for UPS AT (Garmin AT) (IlMorrow) devices.

-Message Definition #AL +00800T+25D6 C R Altitude 800 feet
+Message Definition #AL +00800T+25D9 ^C R Altitude 800 feet

-1.8.2 Trimble/Garmin Navigation Devices Protocol
+1.8.2 Trimble and Garmin Navigation Devices Protocol

-Grounding pin 7 of the 9 pin connector results in a protocol compatible with some navigation devices manufactured by Trimble and Garmin.
+Grounding pin T of the connector results in a protocol compatible with some navigation devices manufactured by Trimble and Garmin.
 The Digitizer will send a ten-byte message.
 The message begins with ALT followed by a space and five altitude bytes; concluding with a carriage return.
 (9600bps, 8 data bits, 1 stop bit, no parity).
 The following are examples of serial messages for Trimble or Garmin devices:

 Message Definition

-ALT 99900 C R Digitizer disabled.
+ALT 99900 ^C R Digitizer disabled.

-ALT 10500 C R Altitude 10,500 feet
+ALT 10500 ^C R Altitude 10,500 feet